jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Central server address](centralserveraddress.png)

-Leave this blank unless you need to enter the address of a cenrtral server other than the default.
+Leave this blank unless you need to enter the address of a central server other than the default.

 ### Current connection status parameter

 ![Indicators](indicators.png)

 The Ping Time is the time required for the audio stream to travel from the client to the server and back again.
-This delay is introduced by the network and should about 20-30 ms. If this delay is higher than about 50ms, your distance to the server is too large or your internet connection is not sufficient.
+This delay is introduced by the network and should about 20-30ms.
+If this delay is higher than about 50ms, your distance to the server is too large or your internet connection is not sufficient.

 Overall Delay is calculated from the current Ping Time and the delay introduced by the current buffer settings.

 Audio Upstream Rate depends on the current audio packet size and compression setting.
 Make sure that the upstream rate is not higher than your available internet upload speed (check this with a service such as [speedtest.net](http://speedtest.net)).